nbopardi/smb/README.md

 Part of this project was based off of  Berkeley's CS 294-112 Deep Reinforcement Learning Homework 3 for Atari Games: https://github.com/berkeleydeeprlcourse/homework/tree/master/hw3

+Video of the agent completing Super Mario Bros.
+1-1: https://youtu.be/6DCH33V2ILo

 If you have any questions, please feel free to contact me.